As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 13. 9/80 work schedule

-A 9/80 work schedule is a variation of a compressed schedule as it includes 80 work hours spread over 9 days rather than the usual 10 days.
-With this schedule, employees have an additional day off every second week in addition to the weekend.
+A 9/80 work schedule is a variation of a compressed schedule, as it includes 80 work hours spread over 9 days rather than the usual 10 days.

-In the second week, they work 9 hours Monday through Thursday and have a day off on Friday, which equals 36 hours (44+36=80).
-Employees can choose when to have a day off during the second week.
+In the second week, they work 9 hours on Monday through Thursday and have a day off on Friday, totaling 36 hours.
+In total, that’s 44 work hours in the first week and 36 hours in the second week (44+36=80).

 14. 4/10 work schedule

-This shift schedule includes 4 working days on which employees are expected to work 10 hours.
 Since a 4/10 work schedule is considered a compressed schedule, after finishing a 10-hour shift 4 days in a row, employees usually have an extra day off (on top of the traditional 2) they can use to recover and rest.

 How best to create work schedules?